henryshi1/cosmology/README.md

 # cosmology

-## Research conducted for Explorations in STEM 2020 summer program.
+## Research conducted for Explorations in STEM 2020 summer program

 Fitted a model to Type Ia supernova data set.